Easy overnight spelt rye bread

 For the second rise the dough is scrapped onto baking parchment.
 As the dough is still quite soft it will look a bit flat and deflated but that’s fine, you can reshape it when you put it in the pan to cook.

 I used a deep, 2.4 litre stainless steel casserole dish.
-Be warned though, as the pan is preheated to quite a high temperature before baking the bread, it could result in some staining so don’t use you favorite, shiny new pan otherwise all the time and effort saved on kneading may well be spent on scrubbing the pan clean afterwards.
+Be warned though, as the pan is preheated to quite a high temperature before baking the bread, it could result in some staining so don’t use your favorite, shiny new pan otherwise all the time and effort saved on kneading may well be spent on scrubbing the pan clean afterwards.

 EASY OVERNIGHT SPELT RYE BREAD